donwb/quickbuild/README.md

 The script will then echo to stdout what is occurring and then it concatentates all the behind the scenes stuff to a log file as it's running.

-This also sets the VM's time to EST and sets the number of open files to 10000.
+This script also sets the VM's time to EST and sets the number of open files to 10000.

 ubuntu-nqa.seed